obeidjad/drone_project_final/README.md

+# TESTING
+-Test command reset due to some bugs in Vel
+-Testing eliminating the activation and just sending a zero command(which is more stable) -Testing compatibility between the image processing and sending constant V
 # Semi-Autonomous Drone Pilot

 This ROS package is for a semi-autonomous drone pilot for the Parrot Bebop 2 using image processing (OpenCV) and unsupervised machine learning (Clustering).